Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights

-The Green Bay Packers (5-1) are 9.5-point favorites as they aim to continue their five-game winning streak in a matchup against the Washington Football Team (2-4) on Sunday, October 24, 2021 at Lambeau Field.
+The Green Bay Packers (5-1) are expected to keep their five-game winning streak intact as they are favored by 8.5 points against the Washington Football Team (2-4) on Sunday, October 24, 2021 at Lambeau Field.
 The over/under is set at 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.